timwaters/mapwarper/README_API.md

 ```

 **Response**
-Returns a text string with a message indicating success or failure:
+Returns a text string with a message indicating success or failure.
 ```
 {"stat":"ok", "message":"Map clipping mask saved (gml)"}
 ```